-Sidmouth College has an online safety policy which explains how we try to keep pupils safe in College and how we respond to online safety incidents and also includes the approach taken in filtering and monitoring pupil online activity.
-(See flowchart, Appendix 7).
+Sidmouth College has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents and also includes the approach taken in filtering and monitoring pupil online activity.
+(See flowchart below).